Skip to content

 Extinction is Forever: Saving Hawaii’s False Killer Whales

 A juvenile false killer whale, its face clearly visible, documented by Selket Kaufman alongside the Pacific Whale Foundation research team.
-What is a False Killer Whale?
+Sign the Petition What is a False Killer Whale?
 Despite their name, false killer whales (FKW) are not whales at all—they’re actually part of the dolphin family.
-Known as blackfish, these sleek, intelligent marine mammals were named for … Continued
+Known as blackfish, these sleek, intelligent marine mammals … Continued

 PWF MEMBER HELPS ALERT RESCUERS TO AN ENTANGLED WHALE